CogentRoleplayCommunity/FogentRoleplay/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 For characters who engage with the Redbrands and explore Old Owl Well, Daran Edermath privately approaches certain members of the group, urging them to consider joining the Order of the Gauntlet.
 He targets those who align with the Order's values of honor and vigilance.
 If a character accepts, Daran bestows the title of Cheval upon them.

-### Lionshield Coster
+### Beastshield Coster

 ```
 A wooden shield bearing a painted blue lion emblem hangs above the entrance of this unpretentious trading post.
 ```

-This establishment belongs to the Lionshields, a merchant company headquartered in Yartar, over one hundred miles to the east.
+This establishment belongs to the Beastshields, a merchant company headquartered in Yartar, over one hundred miles to the east.
 They supply finished goods to Tuntin and other smaller settlements in the region.
 Unfortunately, this particular outpost has suffered from bandit attacks.
-The most recent Lionshield caravan, destined for Tuntin, was waylaid and its cargo captured by Cragmaw goblins.
+The most recent Beastshield caravan, destined for Tuntin, was waylaid and its cargo captured by Mountainmaw Vermkins.

-The head of the Tuntin post is Linene Graywind, a sharp-tongued human woman in her mid-thirties.
-Linene is aware of the banditry affecting Lionshield caravans but remains uncertain about the responsible parties.
+The head of the Tuntin post is Linett Graygale, a sharp-tongued human woman in her mid-thirties.
+Linett is aware of the banditry affecting Beastshield caravans but remains uncertain about the responsible parties.

-In a back room, Linene maintains an inventory of armor and weapons available for sale to interested customers.
+In a back room, Linett maintains an inventory of armor and weapons available for sale to interested customers.
 Prices are detailed in the "Adventuring Gear" section in the rulebook.
-However, Linene has her principles and refuses to sell weapons to those she believes could threaten the town, including the Redbrands.
+However, Linett has her principles and refuses to sell weapons to those she believes could threaten the town, including the Redbrands.
 She advises the characters to steer clear of the Sleeping Giant tap house.

-**Recovered Goods.** If the characters successfully recover the stolen goods located in area 8 of the Cragmaw hideout (or if they left the goods but revealed their whereabouts), Linene rewards them with 50 gp and pledges her assistance to the adventurers in any way possible.
+**Recovered Goods.** If the characters successfully recover the stolen goods located in area 8 of the Mountainmaw hideout (or if they left the goods but revealed their whereabouts), Linett rewards them with 50 gp and pledges her assistance to the adventurers in any way possible.

 ### Tuntin Miner's Exchange